 Another common problem is using the right storage container.
 Psilocybin mushrooms can go bad in just a few weeks inside the refrigerator.
 If you want to use a batch you’ve just grown for microdosing then you must think about where to store them.

 The most effective way to store mushrooms for a long period of time is drying.
 Drying magic mushrooms will keep them potent for about two to three years.
-This is for as long as the dried mushrooms are kept in a cool, dry and dark place.
+This is for as long as the dried shrooms are kept in a cool, dry and dark place.
 When dried mushrooms are kept inside the freezer, you will be able to store these for an indefinite amount of time.

 Problems with deciding on a mushroom species and strain